 - shops and offices including Government departments, bars and restaurants, cinemas, museums, churches, beaches etc are open but with time and capacity restrictions, distancing & hygiene rules.
 Appointments or pre-booking may be necessary: clear information should be available on site or online

-- hotels, bars, cafés and restaurants close by 1am, last customers in by midnight
+- hotels, bars, cafés and restaurants close by 1am, last customers in by midnight (in islands in special measures, as Tenerife is currently, closing time is midnight, last customers in by 11pm)

 - late night bars, nightclubs & discos are closed indoors and out